June 20, 2007

 getGrid().getAllNeighborLocations(getLocation()).

-all neighbors".
+neighbors".
 I could put convenience methods into Actor.
-Or
+Or is it

-is it the intent that students learn how to write this kind of
+the intent that students learn how to write this kind of code?

-times, Prompt me" options in the GUI?
-I'd love to kill it in the
+Prompt me" options in the GUI?
+I'd love to kill it in the interest of

 March 31, 2005